paulhamsh/Spark-Pedal-Override/README.md

 Change the function of the Amp knob to select one of seven presets, not the amp type.

-See other code (such as paulhamsh/MIDI-Spark-Control-ESP32) for a dsescription of the underlying code.
+See other code (such as paulhamsh/MIDI-Spark-Control-ESP32) for a description of the underlying code.